OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 ### 🎁 Benefits

 - Company logo displayed in our main READMEs and main OWASP project site.
-- Linked blog posts in the MSTG will include the company name.
+- Linked blog posts in the MASTG will include the company name.
-- Special acknowledgement on each MSTG release containing the contributed PRs.
+- Special acknowledgement on each MASTG release containing the contributed PRs.
-- Re-shares from the MSTG accounts on new publications (e.g. retweets).
+- Re-shares from the OWASP MAS accounts on new publications (e.g. retweets).
 - Initial public "Thank You" and yearly after successful renewal.

 ### 📝 How to Apply